poeml/mirrorbrain/trunk/docs/upgrading.rst

 3) Run :program:`mb update -A --all-mirrors` to update the mirrors' GeoIP data (coordinates, country and region), and (if :program:`mod_asn` is used) autonomous system and prefix.

+MirrorBrain will continue to run fine without the extra data.
+Thus, it is not obligatory to switch to the larger GeoIP database.

 From 2.13.x to `2.13.3 <http://mirrorbrain.org/docs/changes/#release-2-13-3-r8166-sep-26-2010>`_: